grigoriy/payments/README.md

 ```

 ### Notes
-* API is described in an OpenAPI spec
+* the API is described in an OpenAPI spec (src/main/resources/api_doc/main.yaml)
 * may be invoked by multiple systems and services on behalf of end users
 * avoids using heavy frameworks
 * data store runs in memory